japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 close(): Unit
 ----

-Used when BlockManager is requested to xref:storage:BlockManager.adoc#stop[stop]
+Used when BlockManager is requested to storage:BlockManager.md#stop[stop]

 === [[fetchBlocks]] fetchBlocks